mashiyatz/pcomp-midterm/README.md

 # Skelly the Candy Keeper
 Arduino code and documentation for building a motor operated drawer with an undead keeper.
+Created for PComp 2022 by [ankycheng](https://github.com/ankycheng) and [mashiyatz](https://github.com/mashiyatz).

 ## Midterm Submission